English

 Prusa CORE One

-The camera has magnets embedded in the casing and snaps to metal frame of the CORE One, specifically to the front corners.
+The camera has magnets embedded in the casing and snaps to the metal frame of the CORE One, specifically to the front corners.
 While you can route the cables to either of the front corners, we suggest mounting the camera in the left corner, as the cabling will be a bit neater.
 For installation, follow the step-by-step guide

 PrusaXL